Slavery in the modern supply chain system

 We have written frequently about the risks of slavery in supply chains since we started as a company in 2014.
 Modern slavery is a very real issue.
 Globally, it is estimated that some 40m people are enslaved or subject to forced labour conditions.
 Many, many more work in deeply exploitative conditions.
 We previously wrote about issues in the textiles, fishing, cocoa, tea and coffee sectors.

 At a micro-level, here, this presents as human trafficking, child abduction or sex slavery and is present in every EU country.
 It is an issue in Ireland also.
-Last year (2019), the Irish Times reported that over 60 cases of modern slavery were identified in Ireland.
+In 2019 the Irish Times reported that over 60 cases of modern slavery were identified in Ireland.
 This is likely to be the tip of the proverbial iceberg.

 While this is deeply regrettable and a stain on our society, the bigger modern slavery risk lies far away, buried in global supply chains.
 Everyday items consumers buy without a second thought are at risk of or actually tainted by modern slavery.
 This matters.
 The ritual exploitation of other human beings to fulfil western consumption at lower costs is something otherwise law abiding people tolerate.
 Out of sight, out of mind.